SunnySuite/Sunny.jl/docs/src/parallelism.md

 end
 ```

-A simple way to perform work on each of these processes is to use the parallel
+A simple way to perform work on these processes is to use the parallel map
-map function, `pmap`.
-This will apply a function to each element of some
+function, `pmap`.
+This will apply a function to each element of some iterable,
-iterable, such as a list of numbers, and return a list of the results.
-It is a
+such as a list of numbers, and return a list of the results.
+It is a _parallel_
-_parallel_ map because these function calls may occur at the same time on
+map because these function calls may occur at the same time on different Julia
-different Julia processes.
-The `pmap` function takes care of distributing the
+processes.
+The `pmap` function takes care of distributing the work among the
-work among the different processes and retrieving the results.
+different processes and retrieving the results.

 In the example below, we give `pmap` a list of RNG seeds to iterate over, and
 we define the function that will be applied to each of these seeds in a `do`